Roman-Port/Pebble-Appstore-API-Documentation/README.md

 # Pebble-Appstore-API-Documentation
 Documentation for my Pebble Appstore API.

+# Warning
+This is for the old API v1 endpoint.
+This endpoint is ugly and has been replaced.
+Stay tuned for the update on the v2 API that the appstore currently uses.
+API endpoint v1 doesn't support the following, while API v2 does.
+* Custom assets for each platform.
+Everything is Basalt here!
+* Apps released later at https://get-rpws.com/publish/ will not appear in the API v1 results.
+* Apps released after late June will not appear in the API v1 results.
+* A whole lot of information is missing in API v1 results.

+At the moment, there is no endpoint for API v2.
+This will change soon.
+The appstore is currently using a version of API v2 that emulates the v1 format.

 # Input
 To create a request, send a GET request to https://pebble-appstore.romanport.com/api/.
 This URL will take in parameters through the URL.
 The table below describes how to do this.